-- "A zygomatic abscess, a foreign body removal, two quill cases, three simple spays, one complicated one, a fractured femur with a displaced acentabulum, and a radial nerve neuroma, an idiopathic vomiting and possible hepato-portal shunt that---" - "---I asked WHO is back there, not what," Terri said. - "So you did," Roberta replied, frozen in motion, the realization hitting her like a load of bricks dropping onto to top of her head, ramming open the closed lid on her third eye.
-"What made you ask?" she inquired of Terri, hoping that the neo-hippie 'all you need is love' idiot sevant mechanic who was always motoring around doing something could come up with answer to why Roberta, who has saved so many lives, was feeling so irreversibly dead inside. - "Why did you ask me WHO was back there in the kennels and stalls, and not WHAT?"
+"A zygomatic abscess, a foreign body removal, two quill cases, three simple spays, one complicated one, a fractured femur with a displaced acetabulum, a radial nerve neuroma along with an idiopathic vomiting and possible hepato-portal shunt that---"

+"---I asked WHO is back there, not what," Terri said.

+"So you did," Roberta replied, frozen in motion, the realization hitting her like a load of bricks dropping onto to top of her head, ramming open the closed lid on her third eye.
+"What made you ask?" she inquired of Terri, hoping that the neo-hippie 'all you need is love' idiot savant mechanic could come up with answer to why Roberta, who has saved so many lives, was feeling so irreversibly dead inside.

+"Why did you ask me WHO was back there in the kennels and stalls, and not WHAT?"
 Roberta asked Terri, and herself.
-Yes, two years ago Roberta would have named every case coming into the clinic and every animal on a farm call, violently opposed to the calves she helped deliver being given a number on an eartag as their identity.
+Yes, two years ago Roberta would have named every case coming into the clinic and every animal on a farm call, violently opposed to the calves she helped deliver being given a number on an ear-tag as their identity.
 Now, she was becoming as insensitive as those redneck stock owners, and in ways that were darker than she imagined possible.
-Roberta held her breath, waiting for an answer to be channeled from the Great Spirit from Terri's mouth, or some insight to come out of her, what HAD to be, brilliant mind, somewhere under her wildly blonde, red, blue and black three foot long topknot.
-"Why did you ask me WHO was back there in the kennels and stalls, and not WHAT was back there," Doctor R asked, yet again, this time prepared for the most honest and soul-penetrating answers. - "Because I got them all tags," Terri said, pulling out a bag of identification necklaces, bracelets, body harnesses and halters that seemed hoaky at first but, upon closer examination, were not only colorful, but something that Roberta wanted and needed to be more than anything else. - "Artistic?"
-Terri asked.
-"When I made them, I wanted them to be artistic.
+Roberta held her breath, waiting for an answer to be channeled from the Great Spirit from Terri's mouth.
+Or some insight to come out of her, what HAD to be, brilliant mind, somewhere under her wildly blonde, red, blue and black three foot long topknot.
+"Why did you ask me WHO was back there in the kennels and stalls, and not WHAT was back there," Doctor R pressed, yet again, this time prepared for the most honest and soul-penetrating answers.

+"Because I got them all name tags," Terri said, pulling out a bag of identification necklaces, bracelets, body harnesses and halters that seemed hoaky at first.
+But, upon closer examination, they were not only colorful, but something that Roberta wanted and needed to be more than anything else.
+"Artistic ones.
+When I made them, I wanted them to be artistic.
 Are they?" she inquired, begging for a 'yes', but fully able to accept a 'no', if such was the judgment.

-As for how to judge the art, Roberta was a blind as Ray Charles and as deaf as Beethoven.
+As for how to judge the art work on each of the tags, Roberta was a blind as Ray Charles and as deaf as Beethoven.
 She contemplated her inability to appreciate artistic expression within a world of her own.

-- "You don't like them," Terri said. - "No, that's not the problem," Roberta said, helping herself to a closer look and feel of the intricate and joy-filled images painted and engraved on the horse halters, and the simple yet elegantly portrayed designs on the cat collars. - "Then what is the problem?"
+"You don't like them," Terri said, with a self effacing frown.

+"No, that's not the problem," Roberta quickly interjected, helping herself to a closer look and feel of the intricate and joy-filled images Terri painted and engraved on the horse halters, and the simple yet elegantly portrayed designs on the cat and dog collars.

+"Then what is the problem?"
 Terri asked.
-"Are they, like, put together wrong?" - "No, they're put together just right.
+"Are they, like, put together wrong?"

+"No, they're put together just right.
 And say to the animals, and the people who they own, far more than I, or you can say with words.
 With an expression so far beyond words that it becomes lost in the most profound and blissful silence," Roberta replied.